Alison Shappy '13

 I am two classes into my MBA at Suffolk University, after having taken various master's level classes over the years on topics that were relevant to the jobs I held at those times.

-In addition to my mathematics education at Saint Mike’s, I also took a few computer science courses and focused on secondary Education.
+In addition to my mathematics education at St. Mike's, I also took a few computer science courses and focused on secondary Education.
 This combination was very well supported by all of my professors and has led me in some very interesting career directions.
 I have actually applied my statistics courses as a Statistical Process Control trainer and analyst.
 I have had the chance to merge my technical and teaching backgrounds through various IT software training positions, including the position I am now in.
-In addition, my well-rounded education from Saint Mike’s has allowed me to hold management and leadership training positions, where I created and facilitated training on subjects ranging from coaching employees to interviewing job candidates.
-I am certain that the wealth of opportunities and well-rounded education that I received at Saint Mike’s has been a key factor in allowing me this career flexibility.
+In addition, my well-rounded education from St. Mike's has allowed me to hold management and leadership training positions, where I created and facilitated training on subjects ranging from coaching employees to interviewing job candidates.
+I am certain that the wealth of opportunities and well-rounded education that I received at St. Mike's has been a key factor in allowing me this career flexibility.

 Eric Caputo '92